GaloisInc/adapt/src/main/scala/com/galois/adapt/adm/README.md

-IR (intermediate representation) is intended as an internal format of CDM.
+ADM (adapt data model) is intended as an internal format of CDM.
 Compared to CDM,

   * there are fewer the extraneous fields (CDM is verbose)
   * we perform entity resolution
   * we can apply provider specific rules to normalize the data

-To the effect of the first point, the entire definition of the IR type [lives in one file][0].
+To the effect of the first point, the entire definition of the ADM type [lives in one file][0].
 There are currently only a handful of types

   * `IrEvent`